Saturday, October 27, 2012

 Gite (said zheet): A gite is traditionally a rural holiday rental.
 Usually a renovated traditional cottage, they offer rudimentary accommodation (a trekker’s hostel) or sometimes a homestay.

-Gite Imin Tzlkert, Aremd: family-run gite with view of Jebel Toubkal
+Gite Imin Tzlkert, Aremd: family-run gite with our view of Jebel Toubkal

 Auberge Salama, Merzouga